-If you get other services at these in-network facilities, out-of-network providers can't balance bill you unless you give written consent and give up your protections.
+If you get other services at these in-network facilities, out-of-network providers cannot balance bill you unless you give written consent and give up your protections.

-You're never required to give up your protection from balance billing.
-You also aren't required to get care out-of-network.
+You are never required to give up your protection from balance billing.
+You also are not required to get care out-of-network.
 You can choose a provider or facility in your plan's network.

-When balance billing isn't allowed, you also have the following protections:
+When balance billing is not allowed, you also have the following protections:

-- You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).
-Your health plan will pay out-of-network providers and facilities directly. - Your health plan generally must: - Cover emergency services without requiring you to get approval for services inadvance (prior authorization). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay anin-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-ofnetwork services toward your deductible and out-of-pocket limit.
+- You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was innetwork).
+Your health plan will pay out-of-network providers and facilities directly. - Your health plan generally must: - Cover emergency services without requiring you to get approval for services inadvance (prior authorization). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay anin-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network servicestoward your deductible and out-of-pocket limit.